 - Use HTML – For designers, coders or anyone who uses HTML.
 You can import existing HTML code to create your templates in our HTML editor, or code one from scratch.

 - Use MJML Code – MJML is Mailjet’s markup language designed to reduce the pain of coding responsive emails.
-Import existing MJML templates directly into Passport, where changes can be made by anyone.
+Import existing MJML templates directly into the Email Editor, where changes can be made by anyone.

 Once you customize the template to your liking, you can save it as your own template to use in future mailings.

 Using a Template from the Gallery or Your own Template